 Here are some ideas on what to do with all that Halloween candy before it ends up on your hips.

 1. Throw it out.
 While I have a problem wasting good food, I have no qualms about tossing the cheap candy my kids get trick or treating.
 Save enough favorites for the kids so they don't get upset that mean ol' you is taking away their hard earn stash.
 Or be sneaky and throw a few handfuls away every day.
 The kids won't notice that their candy pile is getting smaller.
 Remember to hide it under the rest of the trash so your kids won't take it out.
 (My kids are constantly coming to me and asking, "Why did you throw away this broken toy/drawing/piece of ribbon?
 It's mine!")

 If you're too tempted to slowly get rid of the Halloween candy, go to a friend's or neighbor's and throw the candy out at their house.
 Or you can ruin the candy by unwrapping it and then covering it in something inedible like hairspray, coffee grounds, talcum powder, or yucky rotting leftovers.
 Take the trash immediately to your outside bin so you won't have to look at it every time you throw something away.

 2. Freeze it.
 Dole it out a few pieces at a time to the kids.
 Save it for school parties, birthday bashes, and to decorate gingerbread houses at Christmas.
 Freezing the candy will prevent you from gorging on the stash without breaking a few teeth.

 3. Support our troops.
 Send the candy to soldiers overseas.
-Packages from Home has a very comprehensive list of what's needed by our service people.
-You may want to contact your local military base or VA hospital and ask if you can make vets some goodie bags.
+Or contact your local military base or VA hospital and ask if you can make vets some goodie bags.